exercism/python/concepts/itertools/about.md

 # About

 Itertools is a module in the Python standard library that provides a number of functions that create iterators for efficient looping.
-Iterators are objects that can be irretated over.
+Iterators are objects that can be iterated over.
 For example a `for <variable> in <iterator>:` loop.

 There are a number of functions in the itertools module that are useful for looping over data.
-These functions often are also able to enchant the readability and/or maintainabillity of the code.
+These functions often are also able to enchant the readability and/or maintainability of the code.

 This concept will cover these functions and how to use them: